shreya-rathi/461Project-Phase2/README.md

 * REST API: https://github.com/npm/registry/blob/master/docs/REGISTRY-API.md

 ## npm install
+* We use this command only to install the needed dependencies inside of ```./run install```

 ### Possible Errors
+* List of possible errors when using npm install

 * Missing package.json file:
   * npm requires a package.json file in the project directory to resolve and install dependencies.
 If this file is missing, you will get an error.